ronjakoi/voikko-rs/README.md

 ## Status

-This crate is still under development and not yet feature-complete.
+The crate is feature-complete but not yet tested very well.
+Bugs may remain.
 It is also not yet up on [crates.io](https://crates.io/).

-So far only tested on Ubuntu 18.04 on x86_64 with `libvoikko` version 4.1.1.
+So far only tested on Ubuntu 18.04 x86_64 with `libvoikko` version 4.1.1.

+The version number is 1.0 as I do not expect major changes to the API.

 ### Things implemented